noelvarelas/porkbun-simple-ddns/README.md

 ## porkbun-simple-ddns
-This is a simple Bash script that automatically keeps your Porkbun A and AAAA DNS records updated using the Porkbun API.
+This is a simple Bash script for Linux that automatically keeps your Porkbun A and AAAA DNS records updated using the Porkbun API.
 It's meant for people with dynamic IP addresses that want to self-host a server using a domain name from Porkbun.
 There is no complicated installation, no containers to set up, etc. Just put your info in the script and run it with a cronjob.
 It's pretty self-explanatory, but examples are included here for any Linux beginners.